-Swim fins are a piece of essential equipment for swimmers, bodyboarders, bodysurfers, snorkelers, and divers.
+Swim fins are an essential piece of equipment for swimmers, bodyboarders, bodysurfers, snorkelers, and divers.

 A swim fin, also referred to as a swimfin or a flipper, is an aquatic sports accessory used to enhance the speed and performance of swimmers in the water.